concord-consortium/lab/readme.md

 Lab's test framework uses [Vows](http://vowsjs.org) and [jsdom](https://github.com/tmpvar/jsdom) which depend on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).

-Mamny of the test suites are minimal (just loading the module and testing the version number):
+Many of the modules have minimal test suite coverage -- some just load the module and testing the version number):

   benchmark
   graphx